-They recommend that the waste water issue is examined within the Appropriate Assessment process undertaken by the Authority.
+Natural England recommends that the wastewater issue is examined within the Appropriate Assessment process undertaken by the National Park Authority.

-For this reason, the Authority is requesting the submission of a Nitrate Mitigation Checklist for any planning application for a net increase in dwellings or providing overnight accommodation.
+For this reason, we are requesting the submission of a Nitrate Mitigation Checklist for any planning application for a net increase in dwellings or providing overnight accommodation.

-We have also published a map illustrating the respective water catchment treatment catchment areas for the National Park area to indicate the areas of the New Forest affected by the issue.
+Applicants are advised to review this guidance in preparing their applications.
+We have also published a map illustrating the respective water treatment catchment areas for the National Park area to indicate the areas of the New Forest affected by the issue.
 This is available to download on the right hand side.